-Graduates who decline placement assistance from the College and those who cannot be contacted or choose not to provide information are not reflected in the calculation.
-Reasons for declining placement assistance may include a lack of U.S. work authorization for international students, relocation, continuing education, military service, and medical or other personal issues.
+Graduates who decline placement assistance from the College and those who cannot be contacted or choose not to provide information are not reflected in the calculations.
+Reasons for declining placement assistance may include a lack of U.S. work authorization for international students, relocation, continuing education, military service, and medical or other personal issues and preferences.